zhang1229311553/learlab.github.io/index.md

 title: Home
 ---

-# Knowledge is data-driven
+# What We Do

-We use data science to generate insights about learning that support AI-driven education interventions.
+We use data science to generate insights about language, learning, and education that support AI-driven theory, applications, research, and interventions.

 {%
   include link.html